schleuder/schleuder-website/docs/index.md

 ### Installation

+You can install schleuder either from Linux distribution packages or rubygems.
+Currently there are supported distribution packages for Debian ("stretch-backports" and "buster") and CentOS 7.
+If you use one of the directly supported platforms, you should choose the packages over the gems.

-Besides installing schleuder itself, we suggest that you should also install [schleuder-cli](https://0xacab.org/schleuder/schleuder-cli), which is a command line tool to manage Schleuder lists.
-As well we recommend running an entropy source, such as `haveged`.
-This ensures Schleuder won't be blocked by lacking entropy, which otherwise might happen especially during key generation.
+Besides schleuder you should also install at least one of [schleuder-cli](https://0xacab.org/schleuder/schleuder-cli) (the command line tool to manage Schleuder lists), and [schleuder-web](https://0xacab.org/schleuder/schleuder-web) (the web interface to manage and maintain Schleuder lists).

+Additionally we recommend running an entropy source such as `haveged`.
+This ensures Schleuder won't be blocked by lacking entropy, which otherwise might happen e.g. during key generation.
-You can install schleuder and schleuder-cli either through distribution packages, source or rubygems.
-At the moment there are supported packages for Debian (from the stretch release on) and CentOS 7.
-For the former packages are either available in backports or the testing repositories.

-{: .note}
-For installations on Debian or CentOS 7 we recommend you to use the specific distribution packages over a gem or source-based installation.

 #### Debian

 {: .note}
-All steps need root privileges
+All steps need root privileges.

-We maintain schleuder and schleuder-cli in stretch-backports (and, obviously, in Debian buster as well).
-For production usage, we recommend Debian stretch.
-To make use of it, add the backports to your APT sources list directory:
+We maintain schleuder and schleuder-cli in "stretch-backports" and "buster".
+(For production usage we recommend Debian "stretch".)

+First, add the backports to your APT sources list directory:

     echo "deb http://deb.debian.org/debian stretch-backports main" > /etc/apt/sources.list.d/stretch-backports.list